 Choline: 158.4 mg

-HEAT oven to 425°F. PRESS potatoes evenly on bottom and sides of greased 10-inch quiche dish or pie plate.
+HEAT oven to 425°F. PRESS potatoes evenly against bottom and sides of greased 10-inch quiche dish or pie plate.
 COAT lightly with cooking spray.
 BAKE in 425°F oven until potatoes are lightly browned and crisp, about 30 minutes.
 Reduce oven setting to 375°F.

 BEAT eggs, milk, cheese, basil and oregano in large bowl until blended.
 ADD zucchini mixture; mix well.
-POUR into potato crust.